How To Host Your Own Virtual Wine Tasting Event

 Virtual wine tasting parties are all the rage – so how do you organise one?

 It’s easy – Guests, Wine, Location (virtual/garden), Agenda – below is our guide to making it successful!

 The people you invite and their level of interest in wine should set the agenda.

 • For an informal occasion – either hire a wine guide to lead a fun, factual tasting or, if you’re on a budget, find a friend or family member who can present a few facts about the wine and suggest what the people should look for in terms of colour, bouquet and flavour.

 • For those who want to go a little further or add something special to the evening – hire a wine guide to lead your tasting and help you explore the grape, region or wines you have chosen, advise on food pairings, and answer any questions.

 • For serious wine buffs – hire a wine guide to delve into the topic of choice; whether it is grape, region, producer or all of the above, your guide can walk you through these, along with the viticulture and winery processes that are impacting the wine’s flavour, intensity and price.

-For more information about hiring a wine guide or to download the video wine guide and the tasting notes, please see here.
+For more information about hiring a wine guide or curated tasting packs and tasting notes for each wine, please see here.

 Decide on a theme that interests you.
 Halfwine’s tasting packs are one source of ideas.
 The best themes are comparisons.
 There are typically four dimensions that you could use: